Legoless/LegoCV/README.md

 ## Example

-The following examples display the difference in using LegoCV in Swift and Objective-C versus vanilla OpenCV in C++.
+The following examples display the difference in using LegoCV in Swift and Objective-C compared vanilla OpenCV in C++.
 The example is extracted from Face detection sample code, included with LegoCV.
 On iOS it uses `OCVVideoCamera` wrapper class to get image stream from camera (wraps OpenCV's `CvVideoCamera`, to keep backward compatibiliy).

 #### Swift (LegoCV):